History Files

 1886

-Rafai leaves his domains between the Chinko and the Moï rivers because of the Mahdist advance and makes his way south.
-He conquers most of the Djabir kingdom, establishing his court not far from that of the former Djabir rulers.
+Having ruled since about 1875, Rafai abandons his Bandia of the Chinko domains between the Chinko and the Moï rivers due to the Mahdist advance.
+He and his people make their way south where they are able to conquer much of the Djabir state and establish a royal court not far from that of the former Djabir rulers.
+This forms the basis of the Rafaï sultanate.

-War flares up between Rafai and the Djabir kingdoms, causing Rafai to move by the autumn of 1889 from south of the River Mbomou to the north bank of the river, establishing his court in what would later be known as Rafai city.
+War flares up between Rafai and the remaining Djabir kingdoms, causing Rafai to move again by the autumn of 1889.
+He takes his followers from an area to the south of the River Mbomou to the river's north bank, re-establishing his court in what will later be known as Rafai city.

 1900 - 1939